Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-here we'll visit the Benedictine Abbey Church at Tihany.
-Built in 1754 on the site of King Andrew I’s church, this twin-spired, ochre-coloured church is Tihany's dominant feature.
-Don't miss the fantastic altars, pulpits and screens carved between 1753 and 1779 by an Austrian lay brother named Sebastian Stuhlhof, each a baroque-rococo masterpiece in its own right.
-King Andrew's remains lie in a limestone sarcophagus in the atmospheric Romanesque crypt.
+At Tihany, we visit the Benedictine Abbey Church, built in 1754 on the site of King Andrew I's original 11th-century church.
+This twin-spired, ochre-coloured baroque masterpiece dominates the peninsula's skyline.
+Inside, we admire the fantastic altars, pulpits and screens carved between 1753 and 1779 by Austrian lay brother Sebastian Stuhlhof – each a baroque-rococo masterpiece.
+King Andrew I's remains rest in a limestone sarcophagus in the atmospheric Romanesque crypt.

 Included Meal(s): Breakfast and Dinner

-Romanian legend has it that the city of Bucharest was founded on the banks of the Dambovita River by a shepherd named Bucur, whose name literarily means "joy."
-His flute playing reportedly dazzled the people and his hearty wine from nearby vineyards endeared him to the local traders, who gave his name to the place.
+Romanian legend tells us that Bucharest was founded on the banks of the Dambovita River by a shepherd named Bucur, whose name literally means "joy."
+His enchanting flute playing reportedly dazzled the people, while his hearty wine from nearby vineyards endeared him to local traders, who gave his name to their settlement.

 Included Meal(s): Breakfast and Dinner

-We also visit Sinaia, the "Pearl of the Carpathian Mountains".
-We will take a leisurely STROLL up to the 17th century Sinaia Monastery, an interesting cluster of churches and courtyards which take their name from the ancient Egyptian monastery on Mount Sinai.
-After a break for lunch in Sinaia we depart for Bran and Bran Castle.
+We also visit Sinaia itself, known as the "Pearl of the Carpathian Mountains," where we take a leisurely stroll to the 17th-century Sinaia Monastery.
+This interesting cluster of churches and courtyards takes its name from the ancient Egyptian monastery on Mount Sinai, reflecting the Orthodox Christian traditions that shaped Romanian spiritual life.

 Included Meal(s): Breakfast and Dinner

-Called Hermannstadt in German, Sibiu was the most important of the 12th century Saxon settlements in Transylvania and its industrious emigres, primarily from the Rhineland, the Moselle Valley, Flanders and Saxony, erected walls around it for protection.
-The first wall destroyed by invaders not long after its construction, but remains of a 15th century brick wall still stand.
-Because of the blood shed at its walls, the Turks, after an unsuccessful onslaught, called Sibiu the "Red City."
-Built into the walls are defense towers that were assigned to particular guilds and medieval houses.
+Sibiu, called Hermannstadt in German, was the most important of the 12th-century Saxon settlements in Transylvania.
+Industrious emigrants, primarily from the Rhineland, the Moselle Valley, Flanders and Saxony, erected protective walls around their prosperous settlement.
+Though invaders destroyed the first wall, remains of the 15th-century brick fortifications still stand.
+Because of the blood shed at its walls during Turkish sieges, the unsuccessful Ottoman attackers called Sibiu the "Red City."

-We continue to Biertan, a former Saxon village south of Sighisoara.
-Here we find a fortified church from 15th century, listed as a UNESCO World Heritage, representative of the unique Transylvanian phenomenon of building rural fortified churches.
-Surrounded by three lines of defense walls of 12m high and towers, the church was never breached by invaders.
-After a break for lunch here, we’ll return to Sighisoara for a walking tour and (perhaps) some free time before dinner.
+We continue to Biertan, a former Saxon village south of Sighisoara, where we discover a fortified church from the 15th century, listed as UNESCO World Heritage as representative of Transylvania's unique phenomenon of rural fortified churches.
+Surrounded by three lines of defence walls reaching 12 metres high and protective towers, this church was never breached by invaders despite numerous sieges.

 Included Meal(s): Breakfast and Dinner

-After a break for lunch in Praid, we continue via Bistrita, founded in the early 13th century by German settlers and (due to its location on the main trading route with Moldavia) to become one of Transylvania's major Medieval cities.
-Some visitors are attracted by the fact that the town was mentioned in Bram Stoker's novel, Dracula.
+After lunch, we continue via Bistrita, founded in the early 13th century by German settlers.
+Due to its strategic location on the main trading route with Moldavia, Bistrita became one of Transylvania's major medieval cities.
+Some visitors find additional intrigue in the fact that Bram Stoker mentioned this town in his novel Dracula, though the historical reality proves far more interesting than any fictional vampire tale.

-We overnight in Gura Humorului, the perfect base for our explorations of the Painted Monasteries of Bucovina.
+We arrive in Gura Humorului, our perfect base for exploring the Painted Monasteries of Bucovina, where Byzantine-influenced art reached extraordinary heights during the 15th and 16th centuries.

 Included Meal(s): Breakfast and Dinner

-Today is spent visiting some of the most impressive Bucovina monasteries.
-These triumphs of Byzantine-influenced art reflect a flowering of Moldavian civilization in the 15th and 16th centuries.
-The "Painted" Monasteries are a major Moldavian destination, because of the vivid and animated frescoes on their church walls.
-In acknowledgement of their value, the monasteries in Becoming have been declared as UNESCO protected cultural sites.
-The art historians compare their artistic value with the mural paintings of the San Marco church of Venice.
-The secrets of the Moldavian painters who prepared the colors and the techniques that made the paintings incredibly resistant are still a mystery.
+The painted monasteries of Bucovina represent triumphs of Byzantine-influenced art, reflecting a remarkable flowering of Moldavian civilisation in the 15th and 16th centuries.
+These "Painted" Monasteries constitute a major Moldavian destination because of their vivid and animated frescoes covering exterior church walls.
+UNESCO has declared the Bucovina monasteries as protected cultural sites, with art historians comparing their artistic value to the mural paintings of Venice's San Marco church.

-We will visit Voronet, a nun monastery consecrated to St George, within walking distance from Guar Humorous town.
-Voronet is probably the most accomplished sample of artistic achievement in Moldavian architecture and painting.
-The monastery was built at a time of peace with the Turks, when Stephen had centralized the state, giving a new impetus to its economy and culture.
-We will also visit Humor Monastery, founded in 1530.
+We visit Voronet, a nun monastery consecrated to St. George, within walking distance of Gura Humorului.
+Voronet probably represents the most accomplished example of artistic achievement in Moldavian architecture and painting, built during a peaceful period when Stephen the Great had centralised the state and given new impetus to its economy and culture.
+The secrets of Moldavian painters who prepared the colours and techniques that made these paintings incredibly resistant to weather remain mysteries today.

 Included Meal(s): Breakfast and Dinner